thoamswilliams/SPCM-418-V2/README.md

 Additionally, an arbitrary function generation utility is located at `SPCM-418-V2/v1/arb_gen.py` and can generate a waveform given any numpy function that acts on arrays.
 This takes 2-3x as long as the pulse generation function written in C, when generating the same waveform, but allows for arbitrary waveforms to be generated.

+## Debugging Notes
+* When using the old library, the card will fail silently if given an invalid command, and lock itself until the error code is manually read and the card is reset.
+In this state, all attempts to write to the card will fail, and all read commands will return a value of 0.
+This is a potential cause of segfaults, if downstream code tries to write to a null memory address given by an erroring card.
+While the new library seems to do a better job of catching these sorts of errors, it is not perfect, and could still fail silently.
+* The card memory buffer must be a multiple of 32 in size.
+Attempts to allocate a buffer of any other size have a tendency to silently fail.
+* If the amplitude given to the card exceeds the preset value, the card will cap the amplitude at the specified value, most likely destroying the shape of the waveform.
+This applies to DDS as well, and for this reason it is recommended to ensure that all factors for a given channel add to 1.
+* There will be significant error induced by 32-bit floating point inprecision when more than 1M samples are used.
+For this reason, 64-bit intermediate values are recommended for calculation, even though they will eventually be converted to int16 before being sent to the card.
 *Updated by Thomas Lu in May 2024.
 Originally written in August 2021 by Yi Zhu*